fjordskii/realTORtoise/README.md

 - enter a message
 - click send

 - launch https://ui.quirrel.dev/pending to see pending jobs

 - wait ⏰
+- smile, you did it